 Our commitment to accessibility

 We believe giving should be for everyone.
-That’s why we’re committed to improving the accessibility of our website for all users, regardless of ability.
-We also make sure our accessibility features work for most technologies, whether you’re using a tablet, mobile phone, laptop or older desktop computer.
+That’s why we’re committed to improving the accessibility of our website for all users.
+We also make sure our features work accessibly for most technologies, whether you’re using a tablet, mobile phone, laptop or desktop computer.

 Key standards and guidelines

 We care about accessibility.
 Because of this, we put accessibility standards at the heart of how we research, design and deliver all of our new online products and services.
 Here are some of the accessibility standards we aim to follow:

 You should have a good experience on our website no matter which browser you’re using.
 Our website will display and function with graded browser support across these supported browsers:

 Some legacy (older) areas of our product were designed and built with an aim to achieve level A compliance of World Wide Web Consortium (W3C)’s Web Content Accessibility Guidelines (WCAG 2.0).
 We intend to bring all parts of our site in line, aiming for level AA of WCAG 2.1.

 While we try to make sure all our web-based products are accessible to a wide range of users, we don’t control all of the content on our website.
 Unfortunately that means we can’t guarantee the accessibility of content managed by fundraisers, charities and companies using our products.

 There is a short menu at the start of every page that allows screen reader users to jump directly to the most important parts of the page, including main content and navigation.
 We hope this makes it easier for you to get where you need to with minimal searching.